 Personally, there are few things I find more helpful than getting out into nature.
 In nature, I am more than my gender, more than my physical characteristics.
 I am more, even, than simply human.
 I am an animal.
 I am a living being.
 I consume, I breathe, I grow.
 I have more in common with my fellow creatures than I can ever fathom.

 When I get out into nature, I feel assured that the connection I have with my body is deep and valid, whatever the forms it takes.
 My relationship to my body is multidimensional, complex, and rich, defined by so much more than only my gender.
 I can know my body in so many more ways than just the sex characteristics it bears.
 Understanding my place in the universe outside of human social constructs frees me to discover myself in ways that transcend gender, and that bring me into a more unifying connection with life on our planet — including myself.

-(Feature Image: A photo of two people.
-On the left is a person with a white hat, a grey striped tank top, blue striped suspenders, a blue, red and yellow patterened skirt, blue tights and dark blue shoes.
-On the right is a person with bright orange hair, yellow tank top, a grey skirt, and yellow shoes.
-They are standing outside.
+[Feature Image: A photo of two people.
+On the left is a person with light skin and blondish hair.
+They are wearing a white hat, grey striped tank top, blue striped suspenders, a multi-colored patterned skirt, blue tights, and dark blue shoes.
+On the right is a person with light skin and bright orange hair.
+Their outfit is comprised of a yellow tank top, grey skirt, and yellow shoes.
+The two people are standing outside.
 In the background are trees and other people.
-Source: https://www.flickr.com/photos/jasperswardrobe/3694966216/in/photostream/)
+Source: https://www.flickr.com/photos/jasperswardrobe/3694966216/in/photostream/]